-The Difficulty of Arriving at a Vitamin D Recommendation, 5.0 out of 5 based on 1 rating
+Transcript: The Difficulty of Arriving at a Vitamin D Recommendation

-Figuring our what level of vitamin D supplementation is necessary to bring one’s levels up to a specific blood level, like 30 ng/ml—the level associated with the longest lifespan, is not as easy as one might think.
-For example, here’s seven people starting out with blood levels under the target of 30.
-They all got the exact same same dose of vitamin D, 1600 IUs a day, and here’s what happened to their levels over the next 6 months.
+Figuring our what level of vitamin D supplementation is necessary to bring one’s level up to a specific blood level, like 30 nanograms per milliliter—the level associated with the longest lifespan—is not as easy as one might think.
+For example, here are seven people starting out with blood levels under the target of 30.
+They all got the exact same dose of vitamin D—1,600 IUs a day—and here’s what happened to their levels over the next six months.

-One person’s blood levels tripled Another even quadrupled.
-But in these three, even though they were on the same dose, their blood levels hardly moved at all and stayed under 30.
+One person’s blood levels tripled.
+Another even quadrupled.
+But in these three, even though they were all on the same dose, their blood levels hardly moved at all, and stayed under 30.

 So, let’s say you’re trying to come up with a recommendation for people.
 Here’s a scatter plot of about 3,000 people.
 Blood level versus intake.
 So, people taking 10,000 IU a day average about a blood level of about 75, with 95% of people falling in between about 40 and 110.